 After moving in 1981 to Austin, Texas, she worked as a Residential Treatment Supervisor for emotionally disturbed children and also lead counselor with a nonprofit that coordinated community services to prevent school drop outs in a large Austin public high school.

 Glory Treatment Center for Children (MGTCC) as a nonprofit corporation

 licensed by the State of Texas to provide residential therapeutic

-foster group home services to dual diagnosis children.
-As its
+foster group home services to dual-diagnosis children.
+Over 10 years as its

 Certifications & Honors